-Even the best floor plan will fail under a poorly trained staff.
-Ensure that servers, front of house, and management are all trained on differing plans per service time, event, and even for special events.
+Even the best restaurant floor layout will fail under a poorly trained staff.
+Ensure that servers, front of the house, and management are all trained on differing plans per service time, event, and even for special events.

 As for you, get to know its strengths and weaknesses before training your staff.
 Are there dark corners?
 Awkward spaces that make it hard to service?
 Sit in different areas of the restaurant and get to see things as the customer might.